-Box Office: 'Furious 7' Out Runs 'Paul Blart 2,' 'Unfriended'
+Box Office: 'Furious 7' out runs 'Paul Blart 2,' 'Unfriended'

 LOS ANGELES (Variety.com) - "Furious 7" ran laps around the competition, picking up $29.1 million in its third weekend of release, according to studio estimates.

-The fast cars sequel with the the gravity-defying stunts is barreling toward the $300 million mark Stateside, having already hurtled past the $1 billion mark globally.
+The fast cars sequel withe the gravity-defying stunts is barreling toward the $300 million mark Stateside, having already hurtled past the $1 billion mark globally.
 Domestically, "Furious 7" has earned $294.4 million.

 "This is how you build a record year," said Paul Dergarabedian, senior media analyst at Rentrak.
 "These are summer-style numbers in April."